I offer consulting and coaching internationally via phone and Skype, and work with individuals, couples, family members

 I work with couples and people in close relationship to find purpose and meaning in their misunderstandings and conflicts, and discover hidden potentials in why they have come together.
 In sessions I might hold down a single statement to take it deeper, bring in unnoticed body signals and movements, help each side switch roles with the other, and encourage much deeper listening and response to what is said.
 I am especially interested in how hidden dynamics of power, rank, and wounding influence our ability to truly connect with each other, and I bring in my awareness of social inequality and oppression to understand the complexities of personal relationships.

 Medication Education and Coming Off Medications

-Since 2001 I have supported people around the world to become better informed round the complicated issues of psychiatric medication.
+Since 2001 I have supported people around the world to become better informed around the complicated issues of psychiatric medication.
 Our society has left too many decisions in the hands of medical doctors alone, and while I am not a prescriber and do not offer medical advice, I help educate individuals to make wiser and more confident decisions about their treatment options.
 I am attentive both to the side effects of psychoactive substances, and to the meanings, fears, and hopes that are involved.
-While not anti-medication, I have a harm reduction perspective and take a very cautious approach to the risks of pharmacology, and often working with people to reduce and come off medications.
+While not anti-medication, I have a harm reduction perspective and take a very cautious approach to the risks of pharmacology.
+I often work with people to reduce and come off medications.

 You can learn more about my method in my Harm Reduction Guide to Coming off Psychiatric Drugs.